-Do you know what it means koromogae (衣替え)?
-In this article, you will learn about this aesthetic custom, which occurs with changing seasons and is related to the types of clothes used by the Japanese in public offices and, mainly, in schools.
+Do you know what koromogae (衣替え) means?
+In this article, you will learn about this aesthetic custom, which occurs with the change of the seasons and is related to the types of clothes used by the Japanese in public offices and, mainly, in schools.

-Clothing changes occur seasonally, so lighter clothes are made for summer use, while heavier or thicker clothes are more common in the summer.
+The change of clothing occurs seasonally, so lighter clothes are made for summer use, while heavier or thicker clothes are more common in winter.

 What does “Koromogae” mean?

-Koromogae is a word made up of two kanji.
-The first 衣 carries with it the meaning of "clothing", "clothing" and "adornment".
-The second 替 means "exchange", "change" and "replacement" and is present in the verb 替える (かえる, kaeru), which translates as "replace", "exchange" or "modify".
-Therefore, we can infer from the meaning of the kanji that the word 衣替え (koromogae) carries the idea of changing/replacing clothing.
+Koromogae is a word composed of two kanjis.
+The first 衣 carries the meaning of “clothing,” “garment,” and “accessory.”
+The second 替 means “exchange,” “change,” and “substitution” and is present in the verb 替える (かえる, kaeru), which translates as “to substitute,” “to exchange,” or “to modify.”
+Thus, we can infer from the meaning of the kanjis that the word 衣替え (koromogae) carries an idea of change/substitution of clothing.

-How does the Japanese school system work and how can I enroll?
+How does the Japanese School work and how to enroll?

-In summer, more specifically on June 1, school clothes and civil servants' uniforms are changed.
-Long sleeves, suits and dark clothes (which absorb more heat) are replaced and give way to short-sleeved clothes and T-shirts (usually white) in the case of men.
-For women, black suits are replaced by classic sailor-style uniforms (usually white and with red bows in the center), which reflect sunlight and thus store less heat.
+In summer, more specifically on June 1st, school clothes and uniforms for public employees are changed.
+Long sleeves, suits, and dark clothes (which absorb more heat) are replaced by short-sleeved clothes and t-shirts (usually white) for men.
+In the case of women, black suits are replaced by the classic sailor-style uniforms (usually white with red bows in the center), which reflect sunlight and thus store less heat.

-Below you can see a typical summer period uniform model:
+Below, you can see a typical summer uniform model:

-On the other hand, in the colder periods of the year, closed suits with long sleeves (usually black or dark blue) are usually worn by boys and longer/thicker suits and skirts (usually dark) by girls.
-While in summer the fabrics are thinner, lighter and softer, in winter the fabrics of uniforms are thicker and consequently warmer.
-The winter “koromogae” usually starts on October 1 of each year.
+On the other hand, during the colder periods of the year, closed suits with long sleeves (usually black or dark blue) are typically worn by boys, and longer/thicker suits (usually dark) by girls.
+While in summer the fabrics are thinner, lighter, and softer, in winter the fabrics of the uniforms are thicker and consequently warmer.
+The winter “koromogae” usually begins on October 1st of each year.

-It should be noted that the seasons in Japan are usually well defined, unlike in other countries.
-Therefore, there is not so much climatic unpredictability in relation to periods of sun and rain, drought and humidity, as in Brazil, for example, where it is possible for it to rain on any day of the year depending on the region.
+It is worth noting that the seasons in Japan tend to be well-defined, unlike in other countries.
+Thus, there is not as much climatic unpredictability regarding sunny and rainy periods, drought and humidity, as in Brazil, for example, where it can rain on any day of the year depending on the region.

-Below you can see a typical uniform model of the winter period in Japan:
+Below, you can see a typical winter uniform model in Japan:

-The "koromogae" is a Japanese habit that dates back to the end of the 8th century, during the infamous Heian period (794-1185), also known as the "period of the courts" (or period of peace), in which Chinese influences were increasingly strong and active in the country's cultural scene, such as Buddhism, Taoism and the aesthetic standards of dress.
+The “koromogae” is a Japanese habit that dates back to the late 8th century, during the infamous Heian period (794-1185), also known as the “court period” (or period of peace), in which Chinese influences were increasingly strong and active in the cultural scene of the country, such as Buddhism, Taoism, and aesthetic standards of clothing.

-In this context, supported by imperial regimes prior to Meiji Era, by military personnel and individuals of the nobility, along with a large part of the population, “koromogae” was established as a common habit that extended not only to clothes, but also to accessories and utensils.
-From then on, with each change of season, the engagement of individuals and institutions in the exchange of uniforms was increasingly observed.
+In this context, supported by imperial regimes prior to the Meiji Era, by military and individuals of nobility, along with a large part of the population, “koromogae” was established as a common habit that extended not only to clothing but also to accessories and utensils.
+From then on, with each change of season, the engagement of individuals and institutions in changing uniforms was increasingly observed.

 Vocabulary about clothing and koromogae